- What is Alert Santa Fe?

 - Who can sign-up for Alert Santa Fe?

-Alert Santa Fe is available to anyone who lives, works, travels through, or visits the Santa Fe, NM, and also available to all City of Santa Fe Public Utility customers.
+Alert Santa Fe is available to anyone who lives in, works in, travels through, or visits Santa Fe, NM, and is also available to all City of Santa Fe Public Utility customers.
 The address can be your home location, work location, or any other location you care about.
 For those who visit Santa Fe, but do not live or work in the City, pick the address of the location(s) you visit often.

 - Is Alert Santa Fe the same as Smart911?

 While Alert Santa Fe integrates with the existing Smart911 service, they are two services that each serve a unique purpose.
 Smart911 provides a safety profile of your information directly to 9-1-1 when you call 9-1-1 in the event of an emergency.
 Alert Santa Fe will ensure you receive emergency alerts from the City of Santa Fe.
 Rave Mobile Safety is the vendor for both Alert Santa Fe and Smart911.

 - I already have a Smart911 account, how do I sign up for Alert Santa Fe?

 Login to your account at smart911.com and click on the preferences panel on your dashboard.